anxi0/Node.js/readme.md

 ## Guide

-If you New to Node.js, just start with Grammars.\n First, make directory to learn it.
+If you New to Node.js, just start with Grammars.\
+First, make directory to learn it.\
-Second, type commands below
+Second, type commands below\
-`npm init -y`
+`npm init -y`\
-`npm install eslint --save-dev`
+`npm install eslint --save-dev`\
-`eslint --init` and follow settings and save the code below as .eslintrc in your working directory
+`eslint --init` and follow settings\
+and save the code below as .eslintrc in your working directory\
 ```
 {
   "env": {